cnettel/cxic9714-analysis/README.md

 **Daurer B.J., Okamoto K., et al. Experimental strategies for imaging bioparticles with femtosecond hard X-ray pulses.
 Manuscript in preparation.**

-The data has been deposited in the Coherent X-ray Imaging Data Base (CXIDB) with ID XX and can be downloaded from here: http://cxidb.org/id-56.html
+The data has been deposited in the Coherent X-ray Imaging Data Base (CXIDB) with ID 56 and can be downloaded from here: http://cxidb.org/id-56.html

 ### List of available files: ###